thc1006/p62-pdl1-llps-starter/paper/MANUSCRIPT_bioRxiv.md

 When analyses were stratified by cancer type (Supplementary Figure S1, Supplementary Table S1), the key findings showed consistent direction across all three cancer types, though with varying effect sizes.
 The CD274-CMTM6 correlation was strongest in SKCM (ρ = 0.46), intermediate in LUSC (ρ = 0.44), and weakest in LUAD (ρ = 0.38), but reached significance in all three (all P < 10<sup>-15</sup>).
 The negative correlation between CD274 and STUB1 was most pronounced in LUSC (ρ = -0.21) and weakest in LUAD (ρ = -0.09), but maintained consistent directionality.

-In cancer type-specific survival models, PD-L1 showed significant associations with worse prognosis in LUAD (HR = 1.19, P = 0.002) and SKCM (HR = 1.16, P = 0.018), but not in LUSC (HR = 1.07, P = 0.31).
-This heterogeneity may reflect differences in immune biology and treatment patterns across cancer types.
-STUB1's protective effect was most evident in LUAD (HR = 0.88, P = 0.024) and showed similar trends in other cancer types, though not reaching individual significance in smaller subsets.
+**Simulated cancer type-specific survival models** demonstrated heterogeneity in the proof-of-concept framework.
+In the simulation, PD-L1 showed statistical associations in LUAD (HR = 1.19, P = 0.002) and SKCM (HR = 1.16, P = 0.018), but not in LUSC (HR = 1.07, P = 0.31).
+This illustrates how molecular associations may vary across cancer types, though these specific values reflect simulation parameters rather than real clinical data.
+STUB1's simulated protective effect was most evident in LUAD (HR = 0.88, P = 0.024) and showed similar patterns in other cancer types in the proof-of-concept framework.

 #### Outlier Robustness

 After excluding outliers identified by Z-score thresholding (n = 147 samples removed, 9.0% of total), correlation estimates remained highly consistent (Supplementary Table S2).
 The CD274-CMTM6 correlation changed minimally (ρ = 0.41 vs. 0.42 in full dataset), as did the CD274-STUB1 correlation (ρ = -0.14 vs. -0.15).
 Similar consistency was observed when outliers were defined by IQR criteria (n = 203 removed) or robust scaling methods (n = 178 removed).

-In survival analyses after outlier exclusion, the hazard ratios for CD274 and STUB1 remained within 5% of the original estimates, with P-values remaining highly significant (all P < 0.01).
-This robustness to outlier removal increases confidence that the findings reflect true biological associations rather than artifacts driven by extreme values.
+In the **simulated survival analyses** after outlier exclusion, the hazard ratios for CD274 and STUB1 remained within 5% of the original estimates, with P-values remaining highly significant (all P < 0.01) in the proof-of-concept framework.
+This demonstrates the methodological robustness of the analytical approach to outlier handling, though these specific survival statistics should not be interpreted as clinically meaningful.

 #### Bootstrap Stability

 Bootstrap analysis with 1,000 iterations confirmed the stability of correlation estimates (Supplementary Figure S2).
 The 95% confidence intervals from bootstrap distributions were: CD274-CMTM6 (ρ = 0.38-0.46), CD274-STUB1 (ρ = -0.19 to -0.11), CD274-SQSTM1 (ρ = 0.24-0.32).
-All confidence intervals excluded zero, supporting the statistical robustness of these associations.
+All confidence intervals excluded zero, supporting the statistical robustness of these transcriptomic associations.

-Bootstrap confidence intervals for hazard ratios in the multivariate survival model were similarly robust: CD274 (HR 95% CI: 1.05-1.24), STUB1 (HR 95% CI: 0.85-0.99), with intervals excluding the null value of 1.0.
-The concordance index showed minimal variation across bootstrap iterations (C-index = 0.72 ± 0.02), indicating stable predictive performance.
+**Bootstrap confidence intervals for hazard ratios in the simulated multivariate survival model** demonstrated methodological stability: CD274 (HR 95% CI: 1.05-1.24), STUB1 (HR 95% CI: 0.85-0.99), with intervals excluding the null value of 1.0 in the proof-of-concept framework.
+The concordance index showed minimal variation across bootstrap iterations (C-index = 0.72 ± 0.02), demonstrating the technical stability of the survival modeling approach, though these values reflect simulated outcomes.

 #### Alternative Correlation Methods